mdsufz/StandEnA/README.md

 rm temp_file.txt
 ```

 Since the OrtSuite-mediated KEGG API download and manual download steps are performed after Edirect download and are optional, if manual download steps are used to retrieve sequences that are not included within [id_synonyms_per_line.tsv](examples/01_customdb/id_synonyms_per_line.tsv), additional steps should be performed to account for these protein names.
 In the steps below, there are additional codes to be executed to add OrtSuite-mediated KEGG API downloaded proteins (from EC numbers) to the required files and directories.
 These steps can be modified by the user if there are other download methods used (e.g., OrtSuite-mediated KEGG API downloaded proteins from KO identifiers).
-These steps can be skipped altogether if there are no OrtSuite-mediated KEGG API downloaded proteins (from EC numbers) or manually proteins downloaded from different databases or if all enzyme information was inputted to the pipeline via the initial "uniq_ec.tsv" file in [step 1.1](#step-11-using-kegg-api-to-retrieve-enzyme-synonym-names) which is used to generate the [id_synonyms_per_line.tsv](examples/01_customdb/id_synonyms_per_line.tsv) file in [step 1.2](#step-12-preparing-the-list-of-synonyms-for-ncbi-edirect).
+These steps can be skipped altogether if there are no OrtSuite-mediated KEGG API downloaded proteins (from EC numbers) or manually proteins downloaded from different databases or if all enzyme information (including the later manually downloaded ones) was inputted to the pipeline via the initial [uniq_ec.tsv](examples/01_customdb/uniq_ec.tsv) file in [step 1.1](#step-11-using-kegg-api-to-retrieve-enzyme-synonym-names) which is used to generate the [id_synonyms_per_line.tsv](examples/01_customdb/id_synonyms_per_line.tsv) file in [step 1.2](#step-12-preparing-the-list-of-synonyms-for-ncbi-edirect).

 ##### Step 3.1.2 Dividing pathways into separate files for each enzyme/protein and collecting them in the queries directory

-Each pathway will have a "queries" directory of files containing the enzyme synonyms to be searched for in the Prokka annotation in later steps.
+Each pathway will have a "queries" directory of files containing the enzyme synonyms to be searched for in the Prokka annotation in [step 3.2](#step-32-performing-queries-and-standardizing-annotation-results).

 Creating directory for storing queries:
 ```bash
 mkdir queries
 ```

-Printing each collection of synonyms to a different file:
+Printing each collection of synonyms (i.e., each standard name will have one query file with many synonyms describing the same standard name) to a different file:
 ```bash
 cat pw_1.txt | while read -r l; do line=$l; col2=$(echo "$l" | cut -f2); name=$(echo "$l" | cut -f1 | tr ' ' '_'); echo $col2 | tr -d '[]()*'| tr '[:upper:]' '[:lower:]' >> queries/$name.txt ; done
 ```